docker/scout-action/README.md

 | `write-comment`          | Boolean, write a comment with scout output. `true` by default                                  |
 | `keep-previous-comments` | If set, keep but hide previous comment.
 If not set, keep and update one single comment per job |

+## Output

+The text version of the command output will be displayed in the logs.
+The markdown version (if exists) of the command output will be set as an output of the step, using the command name as identifier, and will be displayed as Pull Request comment or Step Summary.

 ## `compare` Inputs

 ### Compare to an image